Tatarotus/tlt/architecture/adr/ADR-003-single-user-auth-and-pats.md

-# ADR 003: Single-User v1 with Browser Sessions and PATs
+# ADR 003: Single-User v1 with Minimal Auth Changes

 **Status:** Proposed

 ## Context

 The target v1 scope is explicitly single-user only.
-The system still needs secure browser access for the GUI and secure programmatic access for the CLI across one or more machines.
+The clarified architecture keeps both applications close to their current shape and does not require a new product-wide PAT system just to deliver Kanban-to-`tl` timer integration.

 ## Decision

-Use a simplified auth model in v1:
+Use the smallest viable auth model in v1:

 - browser session auth for the GUI
-- Personal Access Tokens for the CLI
 - one logical user account in v1
-- future-compatible schema for later multi-user expansion
+- database credentials or environment-based secrets for `tl` connectivity
+- optional bridge authentication may use a simple shared secret if a bridge is added

 ## Alternatives Considered

 1. No authentication because the product is single-user
-2. PAT-only authentication for both GUI and CLI
+2. Introduce PAT issuance and management in v1
 3. Full multi-user role-based access control in v1

 ## Pros

 - keeps v1 delivery simple
-- supports secure CLI access cleanly
-- avoids premature team/RBAC complexity
+- avoids building token-management features before they are needed
+- matches the clarified goal of minimal `tl` changes
 - remains extensible for future multi-user support

 ## Cons

 - not suitable for shared workspaces in v1
+- direct database connectivity requires careful secret handling
 - future auth expansion will still require work
-- product documentation must be clear about single-user scope

 ## Consequences

 - no collaborator or team flows in v1
-- browser and CLI auth paths differ intentionally
-- PAT issuance and revocation become required product features
+- PAT issuance and revocation are not required product features for this phase
+- any future bridge should add only minimal authentication, not a full identity platform